+The information which a program or a device conveys to a person contains a semantic part.
+The property described as the portion of useful information contained in the overall message can be called informativeness.
 A good interface conveys the gist of information with minimum means.
 Very often the volume of information being conveyed can be reduced manifold without damaging the meaning.
 And vice versa, the informational value can be boosted without increasing the volume of the message.
-This optimization should be brought about at the level of linguistic formulas, visual tools and the structure of the interface.
+This optimization should be brought about at the level of linguistic formulas, visual tools and the structure of the interface. |

-An example of optimization of a Yandex search page fragment: the repeated part (the word “search”) is transferred to the general part of the list and then replaced with a more informative text (“Pushkin”)
+An example of optimization of a Yandex search page fragment: the repeated part (the word search) is transferred to the general part of the list and then replaced with a more informative text (Pushkin)

 To improve informativeness in the Pro Scan program, it was suggested that the recurring X-ray picture pictograms be replaced with their smaller copies